Ultramarine lorikeet

 The ultramarine lorikeet (Vini ultramarina) is a species of parrot in the family Psittaculidae, endemic to the Marquesas Islands.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest and plantations.
-It is threatened mainly by introduction of the black rat and also by deforestation.
+It is critically endangered, threatened mainly by introduction of the black rat and by deforestation.

 Distribution and Population

 During the 1970s, the bird was still prevalent on its natural range of Fatu Hiva, Ua Pou, Nuku Hiva, and Ua Huka in the Marquesas Islands.
 However, due to heavy deforestation and predation by the invasive black rat and cat, the ultramarine lorikeet became extinct on Fatu Hiva, Ua Pu, and Nuku Hiva by 2008.
 Nowadays, the rare bird only remains on Ua Huka.
 On Ua Huka, the population is estimated to be at about 1,000-2,499 individual birds.

 Ecology

 Vini ultramarina feeds on a large variety of nectar, pollen, and flowers from various flowering trees.
-It seems to prefer flowers of the coconut palm and Hibiscus tilliaceus.
+It seems to prefer flowers of the coconut palm and Hibiscus tiliaceus.
 The bird's diet also includes multiple fruits and insects.
-The ultramarine lorikeet nests in tree cavities, especially in Artocarpus altilis, Pometia pinnata, Pandanus tectorius, and Hibiscus tilliaceus.
+The ultramarine lorikeet nests in tree cavities, especially in Artocarpus altilis, Pometia pinnata, Pandanus tectorius, and Hibiscus tiliaceus.
 Little else is little known about this rare species.